50 Let Pobedy

 50 Let Pobedy (50 лет Победы; "50 Years of Victory", referring to the anniversary of victory of the Soviet Union in World War II) is a Russian Arktika-class nuclear-powered icebreaker.
+The ship was laid down in the Soviet Union in 1989, and construction was halted by the Russian government in 1994 following the dissolution of the Soviet Union.
+Construction was restarted in 2003 and completed in 2007.

 History

 Construction on project no. 10521 started on 4 October 1989, at the Baltic Works in Leningrad (now Saint Petersburg), USSR.
 Originally the ship was named Ural.
 Work was halted in 1994 for lack of funds, so that the actual fiftieth anniversary of Victory Day in 1995, after which she was named, found the ship in an abandoned state.
 Construction was restarted in 2003.

 On 30 November 2004, a fire broke out on the ship.
 All workers aboard the vessel had to be evacuated while the fire crews battled the fire for some 20 hours before getting it under control; one worker was sent to the hospital.

-She was finally completed in the beginning of 2007, after the 60th Anniversary.
+She was finally completed in the beginning of 2007, after the sixtieth anniversary.
 The icebreaker sailed into the Gulf of Finland for two weeks of sea trials on 1 February 2007.
 Upon completing sea trials, the icebreaker returned to St. Petersburg Baltic shipyard and started preparations for her maiden voyage to Murmansk.
 The new ship showed superior characteristics for an icebreaker, such as exceptional maneuverability and a top speed of 21.4 kn.

 She arrived at her homeport Murmansk on 11 April 2007.

 The icebreaker is an upgrade of the Arktika class.
 The 159.60 m long and 30.0 m wide vessel, with a displacement of 25,840 metric tons, is designed to break through ice up to 2.5 m thick.
-She has a crew of 140.
+She operates with a crew of 140.

 50 Let Pobedy is also an experimental project; for the first time in the history of Russian icebreakers the design incorporated a spoon-shaped bow.
-As predicted by the ship's designers, such a shape increases the efficiency of the ship's efforts in breaking the ice.
-The icebreaker is equipped with an all-new digital automated control system.
+As predicted by the ship's designers, such a shape increases the efficiency of the ship's efforts in breaking ice.
+The icebreaker was equipped in 2007 with a new digital automated control system.
 The biological shielding complex was heavily modernized and re-certified by the State Commission.
 A new ecological compartment was created.

 The ship has an athletic/exercise facility, a swimming pool, a library, a restaurant, a massage facility, and a music salon at the crew's disposal.

+On 26 January 2025, 50 Let Pobedy collided with the dry bulk cargo ship Yamal Krechet while transiting the Kara Sea.

+The collision resulted in damage to the port side edge plating in a section of the bow of the ship.
+However, the damage did not affect the operational capability of the ship, nor compromise the security of the ships nuclear reactor.